-As you work through your product launch following Jeff’s Product Launch Formula, one of the most valuable assets you’ll be building is the list of targeted prospects and customers you will create during the process.
+As you work through your launch following Jeff’s Product Launch Formula, one of the most valuable assets you’ll be building is the product launch email list of targeted prospects and customers you will create during the process.

 So even if you make a bunch of sales during your launch, the email list you build is going to generate many more sales for you over the weeks and months ahead, as long as you treat your subscribers well.